jackmadmax/listing-lab/README.md

 ## Typical data flow

-1) User requests property, and sets an address.
+1) User creates a property and sets an address.
 They click "Update Property"
 2) A message is published to RabbitMQ
 3) The scraper consumes, calls HomeHarvest, and transforms results
 4) Records are created/updated in Odoo